cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

 }
 ```

-Or temporarily add `!`, as in `game.index!`, if you previously added the `IGameInfo.index` as `index?: number`.
+Alternatively, temporarily add `!` (as in `game.index!`) if you previously added the `IGameInfo.index` as `index?: number`.

 ## Show one game

 What happens when you click on a game's <kbd>Resume Game</kbd>?
 It opens a page of the form `http://localhost:3000/play/1`.
-The component is `src/components/Game/GameContainer.tsx`.
-It is in this component that you have to pick the game information from the blockchain.
-To get started with it, as with the `MenuContainer`:
+The component is `src/components/Game/GameContainer.tsx`, from which you have to pick the game information from the blockchain.
+This process begins as with `MenuContainer`:

-* You pass a [`rpcUrl`](https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Game/GameContainer.tsx#L24) along the chain to [`GameContainerWrapper`](https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/App.tsx#L50) then the [`GameContainer`](https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/App.tsx#L21-L27).
+* Pass a [`rpcUrl`](https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Game/GameContainer.tsx#L24) along the chain to [`GameContainerWrapper`](https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/App.tsx#L50) then the [`GameContainer`](https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/App.tsx#L21-L27).
-* You add a [`client: CheckersStargateClient | undefined`](https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Game/GameContainer.tsx#L38) state field, [initialize it](https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Game/GameContainer.tsx#L61), and add a [lazy instantiation method](https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Game/GameContainer.tsx#L115-L120).
+* Add a [`client: CheckersStargateClient | undefined`](https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Game/GameContainer.tsx#L38) state field, [initialize it](https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Game/GameContainer.tsx#L61), and add a [lazy instantiation method](https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Game/GameContainer.tsx#L115-L120).

 Looking into `GameContainer`, you see that `componentDidMount` gets all the games from storage then sets the state with the information.
 Instead, as you did for all games, you have to take the game from the blockchain.

-1. In `extensions-gui.tsx`, declare another extension method to `CheckersStargateClient` dedicated to getting the game as expected by the GUI:
+1. In `extensions-gui.tsx` declare another extension method to `CheckersStargateClient` dedicated to getting the game as expected by the GUI:

     ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/types/checkers/extensions-gui.ts#L13]
     declare module "../../checkers_stargateclient" {